andreschaffer/microservices-testing-examples/README.md

 * **Deploy:** with confidence that it can interact with its neighbours, we can deploy Project A to production.
 * **Tag Pacts as Prod:** tag all its pacts and verifications as prod in the pact broker.

-**Disclaimer**: You can see these building blocks in our travis file, but the flow looks a little bit different (e.g. no provider support pipeline), because we have all the projects in the same repo and always run with a new local pact broker.
+**Disclaimer**: You can see these building blocks in our travis file, but the flow looks a little bit different whereas the provider support pipelines are simulated.

 # Contributing